Adityagnss/DMA/README.md

 ## Usage

-- Visit `http://localhost:3000` to view the AgriMart frontend.
+- Visit `http://localhost:3000` to view the DMA frontend.
 - Register as a user to start buying or selling agricultural products.
 - Browse available products, add items to your cart, and complete your purchase.
 - Farmers can add new products to sell directly to consumers.